Geography

 We suggest and welcome all students and parents to subscribe to the Waingels Geography Twitter which features regular tweets from the exam board, BBC news stories, Greenpeace & other relevant organisations.
 Furthermore, there are often programmes on television & films that link directly to the topics studied, e.g. the many BBC Earth programmes and wildlife documentaries, as well as a wealth of documentaries on Netflix that have a geographical focus.

 Ultimately Geography is best studied outside in the field.
 At Waingels we ensure that students have a number of opportunities to experience learning in the field or to explore places beyond their local environment.
-In Year 7 we take students to apply their learning on coastal processes to the Jurassic Coastline in Lulworth and Durdle Door, and in Year 9 we aim to take students to the Natural History Museum to explore the Earth Gallery with a focus on plate tectonics.
+In Year 7 we aim to take students to a River environment and in Year 9 we aim to take students to the Natural History Museum to explore the Earth Gallery with a focus on plate tectonics.
 At GCSE and A-Level students undertake fieldwork in locations that have included Oxford, Lulworth Cove, Bracknell, Newhaven and Barcelona.
 We also take A-Level students on enrichment trips whenever possible such as the London Migration Museum & to see the impacts of regeneration in Birmingham.
 One of our biggest trips is offered on a biannual basis which is a week-long trip to experience the spectacular geography on show in Iceland.
 Whilst students are offered these opportunities within school, there are numerous places that students could visit at weekends or in the holidays to enrich their learning and we encourage all students to be curious about the world around them.

 Careers & Future Study